mangos77/m77-raspberry-wifi-node/README.md

 ### scan()
-Delivery result of all Wi-Fi networks available to connect.
+Delivers the result of all available Wi-Fi networks to connect ordered by signal strength.

 Data is added in the response on each of the detected networks:
 - **typeGHz** - (2.4, 5, etc.)